Rajesh100903/SI-2024-22BECB73/README.md

 The link to our tiny GS research station is [SITBBS_02](https://tinygs.com/station/SITBBS2_0GS@5483354857)

-We had recieved about 49 telemetery packets from the different satelites------
+We had recieved about 49 telemetery packets from the different satelites.
+The data is as follows--[SITBBS_02.xlsx](https://github.com/user-attachments/files/16190096/SITBBS_02.xlsx)